 During performance tuning consultationconsultation, there are plenty of counters and values, I often come across.
 Today we will quickly talk about Page Life Expectancy counter, which is commonly known as PLE as well.

 You can find the value of the PLE by running the following query.

 AND [counter_name] = 'Page life expectancy'

-Now check your system and post back what is this counter value for you during various time of the day.
-Is this counter any way relates to performance issues for your system?
+Now check your system and post back what is this counter value for you during various times of the day.
+Is this counter any way related to performance issues for your system?

 Note: There are various other counters which are important to discuss during the performance tuning and this counter is not everything.

 Update: PLE counter should be me 300 or more (OLTP Blueprint – A Performance Profile of OLTP applications)

 Update2: Paul has done very technical and informative blog post where he explains the reasons and the correct answer for PLE.
 Read here.